 6.12.
 Overturn, by statutory and judicial means, the mischievous doctrines of the Legal Tender and Gold Clause Cases, which erroneously attribute to the U.S. Government ‘plenary’ economic powers alleged to be ‘inherent’ in national sovereignty, but which are in fact antithetical to the constitutional text and to the spirit of free republican government.

 An apology: this explanation is long.
-It is long because the topic is complex and confusing, and because, in this subject-area, it is easy to prescribe remedies that are misguided or counterproductive.
-One must take extra care to get it right.
+Like, embarrassingly long.
+Why?
+Because the topic is complex.
+And confusing.
+And because, in this subject-area, it is easy to prescribe remedies that are misguided or counterproductive.
+One must take care to get it right.

-The purpose of this plank, arguably the most fundamental, is to protect our liberty and promote our prosperity by protecting our property.
-This plank seeks to end forever the government’s ability to monkey with the value of our money.
-That would be the greatest of blessings.
+The purpose of this plank, arguably the most fundamental of them all, is to protect our liberty and promote our prosperity by protecting our property.
+It seeks to end forever the government’s ability to monkey with the value of our money — which would be the greatest of blessings.

 The plank achieves these blessings by following the Constitution and by respecting our natural rights and natural liberty.